NREL/VirtualEngineering/paper/paper_old.md

 Numerical simulations that can support the analysis and optimization of such systems frequently require linking multiple individual models together—each associated with different steps in the overall operational process—so that the outputs of one model can inform the inputs of the next.
 These models can span multiple levels of physical fidelity and computational costs. `Virtual Engineering` (`VE`) is a Python package that enables the creation of this type of model sequence.

 `VE` was originally developed to support the simulation and optimization of the biochemical conversion of lignocellulosic biomass to fuels.
-This bioconversion process was modeled by linking previously developed computational models as three important unit operations (Figure \ref{fig:VE_diagram}):  (i) the _pretreatment_ of the feedstock to make cellulose more accessible [@sitaraman_multiphysics_2015], (ii) an _enzymatic hydrolysis_ step to digest lignocellulose into sugars [@sitaraman_coupled_2019;@lischeske2019two], and (iii) a _bioconversion_ step to convert sugars into products in a bioreactor [@rahimi_computational_2018].
+This bioconversion process was modeled by linking previously developed computational models as three important unit operations (Figure \ref{fig:VE_diagram}):  (i) the _pretreatment_ of the feedstock to make cellulose more accessible [@sitaraman_multiphysics_2015], (ii) an _enzymatic hydrolysis_ step to digest lingnocellulose into sugars [@sitaraman_coupled_2019;@lischeske2019two], and (iii) a _bioconversion_ step to convert sugars into products in a bioreactor [@rahimi_computational_2018].
 Finally, the capital and operating costs of the process, and the product's (in this case, ethanol) subsequent minimum feasible selling price through discounted cash flow analysis, were calculated using an Aspen Plus process simulation with techno-economic analysis (TEA) [@humbird2011process].

 ![An example of the end-to-end process for biochemical convertion of biomass to fuel defined and automated within `VE` by connecting different unit models.\label{fig:VE_diagram}](figs/VE_diagram.pdf){ width=100% }